 \section{Numerical Experiments}

 To be able to effectively demonstrate the results of this paper, we will provide two examples in this section. \begin{example} This example shows that under Assumption \ref{advnon}, the $l_1$-norm estimator successfully recovers the true matrix, which supports Theorem \ref{time}.
 We generate a random matrix whose operator norm is 0.6.
-Whenever the attack times happen with some probability $p<1$, each coordinate $w_t^i$ of the disturbance $w_t$ at time $t$ is selected by the adversary to be $-\text{sgn}(x_t^i) \cdot \gamma$, where $\gamma$ follows $\text{Uniform}[-3,-1]$ with probability 0.5 and $\text{Uniform}[10,20]$ with probability 0.5.
+Whenever the attack times happen with some probability $p<1$, the adversary selects each coordinate $w_t^i$ of the disturbance $w_t$ to be $-\text{sgn}(x_t^i) \cdot \gamma$, where $\gamma$ follows $\text{Uniform}[-3,-1]$ with probability 0.5 and $\text{Uniform}[10,20]$ with probability 0.5.
 The disturbances satisfy the symmetry assumption given in \eqref{alpha}, but indeed have a nonzero mean.

-In Figure \ref{ex1}, we show the efficacy of the $l_1$-norm estimator compared to the least-squares and the $l_2$-norm estimator brought up in Section \ref{intro}.
+In Figure \ref{ex1}, we show the efficacy of the $l_1$-norm estimator compared to the OLS and the $l_2$-norm estimator brought up in Section \ref{intro}.
+All three estimators involve \textit{convex optimization}, and thus can be efficiently solved by standard optimization solvers.
 We report the error based on the Frobenius norm of the difference between the estimates and the true matrix.
-Note that all three estimators involve \textit{convex optimization}, and therefore they can be efficiently solved by standard optimization solvers.
 We present various scenarios based on the attack probability $p$ and the dimension $d$.
-While the OLS and $l_2$-norm estimator behave in a similar pattern, with a plateau in the error and failure to identify the correct matrix, the $l_1$-norm estimator achieves the exact recovery for all scenarios.
-By comparing the figures with the same dimension, one can easily observe that as $p$ increases, indicating more frequent attacks, the time required for the exact recovery also increases.
-Similarly, by comparing the figures with the same $p$, it can be seen that a larger dimension leads to a slower exact recovery.
-These findings illustrate the recovery time of $\tilde{\Theta}\bigr(\frac{d}{p(1-p)^2}\bigr)$ stated in Theorem \ref{time}, where $\tilde{\Theta}(\cdot)$ hides logarithmic factors. \end{example}
+While the OLS and $l_2$-norm estimator show a plateau in the error and fail to identify the correct matrix, the $l_1$-norm estimator achieves the exact recovery for all scenarios.
+The figures with the same dimension show that as $p$ increases towards 1, indicating more frequent attacks, the exact recovery time also increases.
+Similarly, the figures with the same $p$ demonstrate that a larger dimension leads to a slower exact recovery.
+These findings illustrate the recovery time of $\tilde{\Theta}\bigr(\frac{d}{p(1-p)^2}\bigr)$ stated in Theorem \ref{time}. \end{example}